LuminaScript/Micro-C/README.md

 # Micro-C

 Micro-C is a minimal C compiler written in Ocaml, designed for educational purposes to demonstrate compiler design (lexer, parser, semantic analysis, code generation).
-It compiles a subset of C to x86 assembly on POSIX systems.

 ## Features
 - Lexer and recursive descent parser for basic C syntax (int, char, if, while, functions).